pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql.md

 ---
 title: Migrate Incremental Data from MySQL-Compatible Databases
-summary: Learn how to migrate incremental data from MySQL to TiDB Cloud.
+summary: Learn how to migrate incremental data from MySQL-compatible databases to TiDB Cloud.
 ---

 # Migrate Incremental Data from MySQL-Compatible Databases